Ayush-Bansal08/sentimentanalysis-Hollywood/README.md

 # Sentiment analysis of movie scripts from Hollywood

-This repository provides code and supplementary materials for the paper titled 'Longitudinal Abuse and Sentiment Analysis of Hollywood Oscar and Blockbuster Movie Dialogues using LLMs'.

-## Seminar

 ## Publication

+This repository provides code and supplementary materials for the paper: Chandra and Ren, 'Longitudinal Abuse and Sentiment Analysis of Hollywood Oscar and Blockbuster Movie Dialogues using LLMs, arXiv 2025: https://arxiv.org/abs/2501.13948

 ## Task Description